 - a.
 All applicants must designate an Authorized Representative.
 Authorized Representatives will carry out a variety of responsibilities during the application process and grant period. - b.
 Following the grant period, the Authorized Representative will submit performance and financial reports to GO-Biz.
 The Authorized Representative will also receive and distribute GO-Biz reimbursements to subgrantees.
 In addition, the Authorized Representative will serve as the principal contact for GO-Biz.
 Any programmatic or agreement-related issues will flow through the Authorized Representative to the subgrantee in their agreement.
 Subgrantees are expected to contact their Authorized Representative when programmatic issues and questions arise.
-Likewise, GO-Biz will communicate to Authorized Representatives on program-related information.
-If an Authorized Representative designates staff for a portion of these responsibilities, they must provide GO-Biz with a written statement confirming they are acting on behalf of the Authorized Representative.
+Likewise, GO-Biz will communicate to Authorized Representative designates staff for a portion of these responsibilities, they must provide GO-Biz with a written statement confirming they are acting on behalf of the Authorized Representative.